Where was His Dark Materials filmed?

 Trollesund

-Trollesund, a port city within the nation of Lapland, doesn’t crop up till the fourth episode of the sequence– however the means of filming it was particularly attention-grabbing.
-The crew constructed a whole city out of nothing in Crickhowell, close to Abergavenny in South Wales.
+Trollesund, a port city within the nation of Lapland, doesn’t crop up till the fourth episode of the collection– however the technique of filming it was particularly attention-grabbing.
+The crew constructed a complete city out of nothing in Crickhowell, close to Abergavenny in South Wales.

-“Trollesund was amazing,” Dafne Eager, who plats Lyra within the sequence, informed HEARALPUBLICIST.
-“They constructed an entire city within the Valleys in the course of nowhere – this complete northern fishing city which was speculated to be in Norway.
-It was wonderful, they made ice with melted wax, sprayed issues with faux snow – I don’t understand how they did it.
+“Trollesund was amazing,” Dafne Eager, who plats Lyra within the collection, informed HEARALPUBLICIST.
+“They constructed an entire city within the Valleys in the midst of nowhere – this complete northern fishing city which was alleged to be in Norway.
+It was wonderful, they made ice with melted wax, sprayed issues with faux snow – I don’t know the way they did it.

 We’ll Trollesund this week on #HisDarkMaterials! @Lin_Manuel Miranda AKA Lee Scoresby reveals us round. pic.twitter.com/Iz5LGEzioC